CaltechOpticalObservatories/wdlfiles/README.md

 The CI pipeline is configured to:

 - Trigger on every push to the repository.
-- Automatically run the WDL-to-ACF conversion for the WDL files stored in the `src/` folder.
+- Automatically run the ACF build script for the WDL files stored in the `src/` folder.
 - Report success or failure based on whether the conversion process completes successfully.

 ## Contributing